MicrosoftDocs/powerbi-docs/powerbi-docs/sample-opportunity-analysis.md

 This sample relies on two measures of revenue:

-* Revenue: A salesperson’s estimate of what the revenue will be.
+* Revenue: A salesperson's estimate of what the revenue will be.
 * Factored revenue: Calculated as revenue X probability% and is accepted as being a more-accurate predictor of actual sales revenue.
-Probability is determined by the deal’s current *sales stage*:
+Probability is determined by the deal's current *sales stage*:
   * Lead: 10%
   * Qualify: 20%
   * Solution: 40%